fatherdougalmaguire/fatherdougalmaguire.github.io/_posts/2025-03-28-Introducing-Abeja.md

  - SwiftUI
 ---

 I only ever found a handful of emulators built for the Microbee and none were targeted at MacOS.

 So I decided to roll my own

 My implementation is called [Abeja](https://github.com/fatherdougalmaguire/Abeja "Abeja GitHub repository")

+Which is Spanish for bee.

 It is written for MacOS Sonoma ( v14.0+ ) using Swift/SwiftUI.

 ![Abeja](/assets/images/abeja-0.195.png)

+Currently it doesn't do a real lot.

+Whilst text display output works, only 1/3 of the Z80 instruction set is emulated.

+And neither sound nor data storage functionality is present.

+Subsequent posts will document how to got to this poin.

+And the challenges in moving forward to a fully working implementation.